Skip to main content

 Thailand is one of the most exciting and affordable holiday destinations available to Nigerian passport holders living in Dubai and across the UAE.
 With its legendary street food, tropical beaches in Phuket and Krabi, the cultural richness of Chiang Mai, and the electric energy of Bangkok, Thailand delivers a world-class travel experience at a fraction of what a European trip would cost.
 For the approximately 120,000 Nigerians living in the UAE — many working in professional sectors including oil and gas, technology, finance, and trade — Thailand represents an accessible luxury escape that also serves a strategic purpose: building genuine international travel history that strengthens future Schengen and UK visa applications.

 However, Nigerian passport holders must understand one critical point before planning their Thailand trip: Nigerians are not eligible for Thailand’s visa exemption programme or the Electronic Visa on Arrival (eVOA).
-Unlike passport holders from countries such as the UK, Japan, or South Korea who can enter Thailand without a visa, and unlike Indian or Chinese nationals who can use the eVOA system, Nigerian nationals must obtain a full tourist visa from the Royal Thai Embassy before travelling.
-The application is submitted through the Royal Thai Embassy in Abu Dhabi, which serves the entire UAE.
+Unlike passport holders from countries such as the UK, Japan, or South Korea who can enter Thailand without a visa, and unlike Indian or Chinese nationals who can use the eVOA system, Nigerian nationals must obtain a full tourist e-Visa before travelling, applied for online through the official Thai e-Visa portal (thaievisa.go.th).
+Since 1 January 2025, in-person submission at the Royal Thai Embassy in Abu Dhabi has been discontinued.

 This guide is written specifically for Nigerian passport holders living in Dubai and the UAE.
 It covers eligibility, the tourist visa application process at the Royal Thai Embassy in Abu Dhabi, the full document checklist, current fees and processing times, common mistakes to avoid, and how OraVisa can help you secure your Thailand visa with confidence.